storesafe/cordova-sqlite-storage/README.md

  - batch processing optimizations
  - No 5MB maximum, more information at: http://www.sqlite.org/limits.html

-This sqlitePlugin can also be used with SQLCipher to provide encryption.
+This SQLitePlugin can also be used with SQLCipher to provide encryption.
 This was already described on my old blog:
  - [Android version with rebuilding SQLCipher from source](http://mobileapphelp.blogspot.com/2012/08/rebuilding-sqlitesqlcipher-for-android.html)
  - [Android version tested with SQLCipher for database encryption](http://mobileapphelp.blogspot.com/2012/08/trying-sqlcipher-with-cordova.html), working with a few changes to SQLitePlugin.java
 Updated instructions will be posted on my [new blog](http://brodyspark.blogspot.com/) sometime in the near future.

-## Apps using Cordova/PhoneGap sqlitePlugin (Android version)
+## Apps using Cordova/PhoneGap SQLitePlugin (Android version)

  - [Get It Done app](http://getitdoneapp.com/) by [marcucio.com](http://marcucio.com/)
  - Upcoming (under development): Arbiter disastery recovery app by [LMN Solutions](http://lmnsolutions.com/)